 How Membership Communities Impact Housing Prices

 The demand for membership communities has greatly declined since the late 90s and early 2000s.
 While people continue to love golf, there are plenty of golf courses in South Florida both public and private.
 The need to pay such a large sum of money and be locked into a permanent membership is not very attractive to many buyers today.
 This reduced buyer demand has led to stagnant home prices within these communities.
+Membership communities are where you can sometimes get good deals because of a lack of buyers, so making a smart offer can work wonders.

 People doing an online search for homes in South Florida are often first inquiring about homes in membership communities, unbeknownst to them that the real cost to purchase that home will be many thousands of dollars more.
 They see a home that looks like a great value compared to the other homes they are seeing within the same price range.
 This is caused by the membership fee which drives down the home price.